Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Model Evaluation

-We evaluate the MDGM models in two settings: complete data, that is at least one observed $y_i$ for $i=1,\dots,n$ and missing data, with a fixed rate of missingness across the areal units.
-The latent field is generated for a $16\times16$ regular lattice (256 areal units) with a second-order dependence structure as this structure admits a rooted class of DAGs which are Markov blanket equivalent with the specified NUG.
-Additionally, the smaller sized lattice allows us to perform the computationally expensive exact inference for the MRF.
-We use the \texttt{exact.mrf} function from the \texttt{GiRaF} package \citep{stoehr_etal2020} in \texttt{R} to obtain a draw from the MRF distribution needed for the Metropolis-Hastings ratio in Equation~\ref{eq:mh_ratio_beta_mrf}.
-For all simulations we set $\eta_0=\eta$ and $\eta_1=1-\eta$.
-In the complete data scenario, we set $m_i=2$ for all $i=1,\dots,n$ and perform the simulation across all combinations of $\beta=\{0.1,0.15,0.2,0.25,0.3\}$ and $\eta=\{0.05, 0.2\}$.
-In the missing data scenario we first generate $m_i\sim\mathrm{pois}(\lambda)$.
-In this setting, $\eta=0.1$ and we perform the simulation across the combinations of $\beta=\{0.1,0.15,0.2,0.25,0.3\}$ and $\lambda=\{1.39, 2.3\}$, which corresponds to a missing rate of 25\% and 10\% respectively.
+We evaluate the MDGM models in the missing data setting, with a fixed rate of missingness across the areal units.
+We also include a complete data setting, where there is at least one observed $y_i$ for $i=1,\dots,n$, in Appendix~\ref{ap:complete_data}.
+We find that the latent spatial field is only partially identifiable \citep{gustafson2015} when $1 \ge m_i \ge 0$ for $i=1,\dots,n$.
+Correspondingly, in all settings of the simulation study, we have $m_i > 1$ for at least one areal unit, a constraint that improves identifiability of the $\etabf$ and $\z$.
+The latent field is generated for a $16\times16$ regular lattice (256 areal units) with a first-order dependence structure, a common default.
+The smaller sized lattice allows us to perform the computationally expensive exact inference for the MRF.
+In Appendix~\ref{ap:sim_study}, we also evaluate the MDGM-ST and aMRF on a $32\times32$ regular lattice (1024 areal units) in the missing and complete data settings under the high uncertainty regimes.
+We use the exchange algorithm to obtain an exact draw from the MRF distribution needed for the Metropolis-Hastings ratio in Equation~\ref{eq:mh_ratio_beta_mrf}.
+For all simulated datasets we set $\eta_0=\eta$ and $\eta_1=1-\eta$.
+First, we generate $m_i\sim\mathrm{pois}(\lambda)$.
+We set $\eta=0.1$ and generate one hundred datasets across each combination of $\beta=\{0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8\}$ and $\lambda=\{1.39, 2.3\}$, which corresponds to a missing rate of 25\% and 10\% respectively.
+The selection of the values for the spatial dependence parameter, $\beta$, to use in the simulation study were driven by a well studied property of the Ising model in statistical mechanics and statistics, \textit{phase transition} \citep[see][]{georgii2011}, which we explain in Appendix~\ref{ap:phase_transition}.